-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - · In other cases, we have decided not to include a particular drug on the Drug List.

-Section 3.2 There are five "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's Drug List is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Tier 1 includes preferred generic drugs, which have the lowest member cost-sharing. - Tier 2 includes generic drugs. - Tier 3 includes preferred brand drugs and some generics. - Tier 4 includes non-preferred brand drugs and some generics, which will have a higher costsharing than the preferred brand and generic drugs.
-You may want to check with your provider to see if there is an equivalent drug on Tier 1, Tier 2, or Tier 3. - Tier 5 includes specialty drugs, which have the highest member cost-sharing.
+- Tier 1 includes Preferred Generic Drugs, which have the lowest member cost-sharing. - Tier 2 includes Generic Drugs. - · Tier 3 includes Preferred Brand Drugs and some generics. - Tier 4 includes Non-Preferred Brand Drugs and some generics, which will have a higher cost-sharing than the Preferred Generic Drugs, Generic Drugs and Preferred Brand Drugs.
+You may want to check with your provider to see if there is an equivalent drug on Tier 1, Tier 2, or Tier 3. - Tier 5 includes Specialty Drugs, which have the highest member cost-sharing. - Tier 6 includes Diabetic Drugs.